 September is Healthy Aging Month.
-For those looking for healthy aging tips, there is no better inspiration than the 4H’s of 4H that so many Rush County seniors remember from their youth.
+For those looking for healthy aging tips, there is no better inspiration than the 4-H youth organization that so many Rush County seniors remember.
 The 4-H’s are “head”, “heart”, “hands” and “health”.

 Making good decisions relies on wisdom, which seniors often have in abundance.
 Having trouble finding your keys, or remembering why you walked into a particular room, is much less important than having good judgement based on wisdom and experience.